Control your lights with your voice. Activate the vacuum using your phone! Discover all the essentials, from Wi-Fi advice to security tips.

 For example, using a Google Home, you might say, “OK, Google, turn on the lights”.

-Tip: Before purchasing smart bulbs, verify that they are compatible with the smart home ecosystem you’re planning to use.
+Tip: Before buying smart bulbs, check they are compatible with your smart home platform.

 Smart bulbs are an excellent starting point for your smart home.